Redfox1759/airbnb-clone-project/README.md

 * Backend: Python, Django, and MySQL (for illustration purposes; the backend is not the primary focus).
 * Other Tools: Redux or Context API for state management, REST for API integration, Jest for testing.

+##   UI/UX Design Planning

+###   Design Goals

+The primary design goals for this AirBnB clone are to:

+* **Create an Intuitive User Experience:** Ensure users can easily navigate the application and find the information they need.
+* **Prioritize Clarity and Simplicity:** Avoid clutter and present information in a clear and concise manner.
+* **Enhance Visual Appeal:** Utilize a modern and aesthetically pleasing design to engage users.
+* **Ensure Responsiveness:** Make the application accessible and functional across various devices and screen sizes.
+* **Facilitate Efficient Booking:** Streamline the booking process to minimize user effort and friction.

+###   Key Features to be Implemented

+* Property browsing and display
+* Property search and filtering
+* Detailed property information
+* User authentication (if applicable)
+* Booking/reservation management
+* User reviews and ratings (if applicable)
+* Interactive maps

+###   Primary Page Descriptions

+|   Page Name            |   Description